gugamm/redux-api-mapper/docs/http-layers.md

 //Remember: An http-layer is just an object with the http-methods

 const myHttpLayer = {
-   //All methods receive a request an can return anything
+   //All methods receive a request and can return anything
     get : function (request) {
         return fetch(request.fullPath); //we are returning a promise }